 Another area worth noting is the social setting in which this explanation arose.
 20th century, Eurocentric people began to see they lived in societies where they were victims of huge social or biological forces.
 At the same time Western culture became increasingly illiterate in the language of guilt, sin, and personal responsibility.
 People felt victimized and personally unable to do much about it.
 Detractors of this theory say it helps Americans, who often feel victimized and entitled to be personally irresponsible, undercut their personal guilt, which Jesus assumes to be elemental to their character.
 Perhaps we see that worked out when Christians live immorally while claiming salvation.

 Renee Girard (d.
 2015) saw his mimetic theory exemplified in the Bible.
 His work throws another postmodern light on theories bound in philosophical boxes.
 Girard came to see true Christianity, not the stream consigned to the scapegoating and ritual murder of “the other” common to all societies, as the way out of the endless cycle of violence in the world.
 Girard’s seed thought is this: our desires are not innate, they are imitative — toddlers don’t want the toy until some other toddler has it.
-When used that lens to examine many fields of study, his theory grew powerful to describe how the world works.
-This atheist renaissance man expected to find the same scapegoating he found in other religious texts when he examined the Bible, but he found the opposite.
+Using that lens to examine many fields of study, his theory became a powerful way to describe how the world works.
+Girard, the atheist renaissance man, expected to find the same scapegoating he found in other religious texts when he examined the Bible, but he found the opposite.
 The theme of the Bible deconstructs the idea that killing the wrongdoer or the one assigned the community’s wrong will save the people.
 In Jesus we see the ultimate flowering of that project, where the forgiving victim not only shows up the lie in which we live, but rises from the dead to prove it powerless.
 The key verse here might be: What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures (James 4:1-3).

 Some ways to use this theory: